 Migraines Unmasked: Root Causes and Natural Solutions for Lasting Relief

 What Are Migraines?
+A Neurological Disorder, Not Just Headaches

-Globally, migraines affect more than one billion people and are among the leading causes of disability across all age groups (1,2).
+Globally, migraine disorders affect more than one billion people and are among the leading causes of disability across all age groups (1,2).
 In the United States alone, migraines impact approximately 18% of women, 6% of men, and up to 10% of children, highlighting both their prevalence and their disproportionate burden on women (2).

-Unlike tension-type headaches, migraines reflect altered brain signaling and heightened neurological sensitivity.
+Unlike tension-type headaches, migraines reflect altered brain signaling and heightened sensory sensitivity.
 During a migraine, the brain becomes more reactive to both internal signals—such as inflammation or hormonal shifts—and external stimuli like light, sound, or movement.
 This altered responsiveness helps explain why migraines often feel overwhelming and system-wide rather than confined to the head.

 Common Migraine Symptoms